Investment Philosophy

-Below is a summary of the investment process we have developed over more than 20 years of reading and practical investment experience.
+This is a summary of the investment philosophy Tim has developed over more than 30 years of reading, research and practical investment experience.
+You may find it helpful as framework on how to think about investing.

 Overview